AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 **Nothing is free of course, we have paid for this by duplicating the data and taking on the corresponding compute, write and storage costs.** There is nothing wrong with duplicating data to get efficient queries.
 Using DynamoDB Streams and Lambda functions, duplicates are automatically maintained, without cluttering client code.

-We can do better.
-The [next post](/posts/dynamodb-efficient-filtering-2/) will investigate how we can reduce the storage footprint with some additional GSIs and a slightly more complicated client program.
+Excessive, manual duplication is still a concern, so the [next post](/posts/dynamodb-efficient-filtering-2/) will investigate how we can reduce the storage footprint with some additional GSIs and a slightly more complicated client program.

-_Corrections and comments are most welcome._
+_Comments and corrections are welcome.
+I am working on making the diagrams exported from NoSQL Workbench more accessible._

 ## Links